Hampton Court Half Marathon

 The race HQ is at Giggs Hill Green, Giggs Hill Road, Thames Ditton, KT7 0BT .
 Race HQ is based in the Event Village, on the green.

 Please note that there is no onsite car parking and local runners are encouraged to come by foot, cycle or public transport.
-If you need to come by car, please if possible arrange to car share with other runners taking part to reduce the number of vehicles converging on Thames Ditton.
+If you need to come by car, please use the Park & Ride service available.

 Baggage storage will be available at the event HQ in a designated baggage area.
 Stewards will be available to keep the area secure and to assist with drop off and retrieval.
 Your race number contains a perforated strip at the bottom which you should detatch and loop around your baggage before handing it to the steward.
 It is recommended that you do not leave valuable items in your baggage.
 The organisers regretfully cannot accept responsibility for security and advise that competitors do not leave valuables in their bags.